tiian/tiian.github.io/flom/FLoM_by_examples/Use_Case_18.md

 1. *flom* background process terminates by itself after some inactivity: you must explicitly activate a *flom* daemon if you want a never ending process (use command line option "-d, \-\-daemon-lifespan")
 2. FLoM resources are subjected to garbage collection after some inactivity: you must explicitly ask an *idle lifespan* if you want to preserve the state associated to a resource for some time (use command line option "-i, \-\-resource-idle-lifespan").

-FLoM sequence resources **are not** intended to replace the sequence objects provided by some database management systems.
+FLoM sequence resources **are not** intended to replace the sequence objects provided by database management systems.

 FLoM sequence resources **are intended** to synchronize some processes and to pass them a unique synchronization identificator that's easy to manage and understand.